top of page

 1. PREPARE CONCRETE

-2. APPLY BASE COAT
+2. APPLY BASE & FLAKE

-3. BROADCAST FLAKES
+3. SCRAPE FLAKES

-5. APPLY TOP COAT
+4. APPLY TOP COAT

-6. ALLOW TO CURE
+5. ALLOW TO CURE

 1. PREPARING CONCRETE

-2. POLYUREA BASECOAT APPLICATION
+2. POLYASPARTIC BASECOAT & FLAKE APPLICATION

-4. SCRAPING FLAKES
+3. SCRAPING FLAKES

-After the flakes have sat for at least an hour and the base coat has made its bond, we run a scraper along every inch of the floor to remove loose flakes and to flatten out jagged flakes.
+After the flakes have set for at least an hour and the base coat has made its bond, we run a scraper from every direction along every inch of the floor to remove loose flakes and to flatten out jagged flakes.
 In doing this, we give the floor a semi-textured feel that is not harsh to walk on with bare feet.
 After this, we clean up the flakes and vacuum every inch of the floor to ensure that no loose flakes or potential contaminants are present for top coat application.

-5. POLYASPARTIC TOP COAT APPLICATION
+4. POLYASPARTIC TOP COAT APPLICATION

-6. ALLOW TO CURE
+5. ALLOW TO CURE

 When we finish applying the top coat, the install has been finished and the curing process - the longest part of this process - begins.
-It is very important to not step onto the floor for a minimum of 8 hours to allow the top coat to bond completely to the polyurea and flakes on a molecular level.
+It is very important to not step onto the floor for a minimum of 8 hours to allow the top coat to bond completely to the base and flakes on a molecular level.
 After 24 full hours, the floor will be totally cured.